 - Photos of events you attend

-- Blog posts on how to save money on vacation
+- Blog posts on how to save money

 All of these topics help you solidify you as a well-rounded professional and support why you should be looked to as a trusted source.

 Similar to content style, making your Facebook business page personal is key to mastering how to write good Facebook posts.
 This can be tough for some people because they feel exposed, but this is the type of content that softens a professional image to make it more relatable.